 Here are several settings allowing you to customize the behavior of the mouse.

 - EyeX and eViacam – Use EyeX gaze tracking to warp your mouse pointer quickly, and eViacam webcam head tracking to precisely control the pointer.
+This is the recommended mode.

 - EyeX and TrackIR – Use EyeX gaze tracking to warp your mouse pointer quickly, and TrackIR head tracking to precisely control the pointer.